-- 1. Set the battery in its holder.

-- 2. First connect and tighten the red (positive) cable.

-- 3. Second connect and tighten the black (negative) cable.

-- 4. Reinstall bracket and tighten the nut.

-- 5. Verify that cables are properly routed.
+- 1. Set the battery in its holder. - 2.
+First connect and tighten the red (positive) cable. - 3.
+Second connect and tighten the black (negative) cable. - 4.
+Reinstall battery cover and attach the hold down strap. - 5.
+Verify that cables are properly routed.

-- When you UTV is placed in storage for one months or more, the battery should be removed, charged to proper level, and stored in a cool dry place. - Before reusing, take the battery to your dealer for testing and recharging.
+• When you UTV is placed in storage for one months or more, the battery should be removed, charged to proper level, and stored in a cool dry place.

+• Before reusing, take the battery to your dealer for testing and recharging.